ChUCK MOGGED, Jr - PRESIDENT

 Chuck Mogged, President of 98 STEM Scholarships, earned his BS in Mechanical Engineering from MIT, and an MBA from the University of Chicago.
 He’s spent the better part of three decades working for John Deere as an engineer and an executive in various locations, including Germany, where 2 of his three children were adopted.
 Initially moving to Colleyville in 2002, he also worked locally for Overhead Door Corporation of Irving as Vice President, Engineering, and for Peerless Mfg., Inc of North Dallas as Vice President, Manufacturing and Supply Management.

 Reared in Fairfield, Iowa, Chuck got to Texas as soon as he could.
 He was a member of the MIT Educational Council, a member of the Chancellor’s Associates Board at the University of Tennessee, and he served on the United Way Board of Directors in the Quad-Cities.
-Currently President of the Colleyville Executive Organization and a vice-president of the Colleyville Lions Club, Mogged has also been a Rotarian and a member of the Chamber of Commerce.
+Currently President of the Colleyville Lions Club and immediate Past President of the Colleyville Executive organization, Mogged has also been a Rotarian and a member of the Chamber of Commerce.
 Chuck served as a Colleyville City Councilmember from 2013-2016.

 karen Bailey brennan, vice president